 All of these different systems were supposed to be used to implement the same requirements, which had to be manually synced.

 Even worse for the developers, was the fact that they had to continually leave their development tool, Visual Studio, to view requirements, test cases/scripts, and test results, in addition to the fact that they had to use a disconnected deployment tool like Jenkins or Bamboo.

-Operation TFS Full Regalia, was my plan to consolidate all of the software development tools and requirements capturing processes in to a single tool, Team Foundation Server.
+Operation TFS Full Regalia, was my plan to consolidate all the software development tools and requirements capturing processes into a single tool, Team Foundation Server.
 TFS is known as a source control repository, but the visionaries at Microsoft have done a masterful job of creating a 'Swiss Army Knife' SDLC tool.

 TFS replaced all of the tools previously mentioned.
 This is because TFS serves as a requirements tool that can be connected to, and syncs work items with, Microsoft Excel and Microsoft Project.
 TFS can also be connected to SharePoint, to share work items and requirements in a collective fashion, with all SDLC team members.
 Via Microsoft Test Manager, TFS can be used to create test cases, and automated web tests, and load tests, and execute unit and integration tests, via developers associating TFS work items with the code that is checked in to source control.
 All SDLC team members can clearly see what code implementations and practices are more effective, and more efficient than others for a particular work item or a collection of work items.